 Although its run was short-lived, ABC’s mid-1980s cop spoof Sledge Hammer! made a significant imprint in the minds of primetime viewers.
 David Rasche starred as the title character, a trigger-happy police detective who “shot first and asked questions never.”
-In honor of the 30th anniversary of the show’s premiere on September 23, 1986, we’ve got a few facts about the series that should hit the mark.
+In honor of the 30th anniversary of the show’s series finale on February 12, 1988, we’ve got a few facts about the series that should hit the mark.

 1. IT WAS THOUGHT UP BY A TEENAGER.